Brjuno number: Importance

-The Brjuno numbers are important in the one–dimensional analytic small divisors problems.
-Bruno improved the diophantine condition in Siegel's Theorem, showed that germs of holomorphic functions with linear part $e^{2\pi i \alpha}$ are linearizable if $\alpha$ is a Brjuno number.
-Yoccoz (1995) showed in 1987 that this condition is also necessary, and for quadratic polynomials is necessary and sufficient.
+The Brjuno numbers are important in the one-dimensional analytic small divisors problems.
+Bruno improved the diophantine condition in Siegel's Theorem by showing that germs of holomorphic functions with linear part $e^{2\pi i \alpha}$ are linearizable if $\alpha$ is a Brjuno number.
+Yoccoz (1995) showed in 1987 that Brjuno's condition is sharp; more precisely, he proved that for quadratic polynomials, this condition is not only sufficient but also necessary for linearizability.

 Properties

 Intuitively, these numbers do not have many large "jumps" in the sequence of convergents, in which the denominator of the (n + 1)th convergent is exponentially larger than that of the nth convergent.
 Thus, in contrast to the Liouville numbers, they do not have unusually accurate diophantine approximations by rational numbers.